-The directors may voluntarily commence the liquidation of an Insolvent Limited company.
+Directors may voluntarily initiate the liquidation of an insolvent limited company.

-A company liquidation is a process to close their limited company with shareholder approval. (also named winding up a company).
+A liquidation of a company is a process to close its limited company with shareholder approval. (also named winding up a company).

 The company ceases business and employs individuals.
 The company no longer exists once removed (‘struck off’) from companies house.

 When you liquidate a company, the company assets are realised to pay the debts of the company.
 Once actioned, is any money left?
 Then it is paid to shareholders.
 The directors no longer have any control over the company’s company debt.

 Any monies not distributed to the company’s shareholders by the time the company is removed from the register will then be the state’s property.